Environmental persistent pharmaceutical pollutant: Environmental classification of pharmaceuticals

-In Sweden, the industry together with universities and health care sector has developed a method for environmental risk assessment and environmental classification of drugs.
+In Sweden, industry together with universities and the health care sector has developed a method for environmental risk assessment and environmental classification of drugs.
 Environmental risk refers to the risk of toxicity to the aquatic environment.
 It is based on the ratio between predicted environmental concentration of the substance (PEC) and the highest concentration of the substance that does not have a harmful effect in the environment (PNEC).

 Environmental hazard expresses the inherent environmentally damaging characteristics of the substance in terms of persistence, bioaccumulation and toxicity.
 The toxicity tests used are acute toxicity of fish, acute toxicity of Daphnia sp. and growth inhibition test of algae.
 Most medications on the Swedish market are now classified.
-This gives the health care possibilities to make better choices when prescribing medicines.
+This gives the healthcare sector the possibility to make better choices when prescribing medicines.

 Exposure

-Concentrations in surface waters, groundwater and partially treated water are typically less than 0.1 µg/L (or 100 ng/L), and concentrations in treated water are generally below 0.05 µg/L (or 50 ng/L).(ny 8 WHO) However, all water on the earth is part of the same stable pool, and as larger amounts of pharmaceuticals are consumed, there is a risk that the concentration of pharmaceuticals in drinking water will increase.
+Concentrations in surface waters, groundwater and partially treated water are typically less than 0.1 μg/L (or 100 ng/L), and concentrations in treated water are generally below 0.05 μg/L (or 50 ng/L).
+However, all water on the earth is part of the same stable pool, and as larger amounts of pharmaceuticals are consumed, there is a risk that the concentration of pharmaceuticals in drinking water will increase.